Executive Council

 Andrea G. Rockall, London/UK

-Professor Rockall's special interests are in genitourinary cancer, image-based clinical trials, and machine-learning applications in radiology.
-She is Chief Investigator of the CRUK MAPPING trial, the NIHR trials MALIBO, MALIMAR (machine learning studies), and the NIHR MROC study (multicenter UK trial in ovarian cancer).
-She contributes widely to undergraduate, postgraduate, and specialist radiology education.
+Professor Rockall's special interests are in genitourinary cancer, image-based clinical trials, and machine-learning applications in radiology, being Chief Investigator on CRUK and NIHR funded studies in these areas.
+She contributes widely to undergraduate, postgraduate, and specialist radiology education and is passionate about sustainability in healthcare.

 Minerva Becker